Thili-a/sweden-coding-challenge-backend/README.md

 # Running the Application

 - Clone the repository and change to branch ```develop```.
-- In the terminal run the folowing commands to setuop the application in local enviornment.
+- In the terminal run the folowing commands to setup the application in local enviornment.
 ```
   pipenv shell
 ```